ibm-cloud-docs/codeengine/subscription-cos.md

 The {{site.data.keyword.cos_full_notm}} subscription listens for changes to an {{site.data.keyword.cos_short}} bucket.
 When you create a subscription to a bucket, your app or job receives a separate event for each successful change to that bucket.
 You can subscribe to different events such as `write` events, `delete` events, or `all` events.
 You can create at most 100 {{site.data.keyword.cos_short}} subscriptions per project.
 {: shortdesc}

-By default, the [`subscription cos create`](/docs/codeengine?topic=codeengine-cli#cli-subscription-cos-create) command first checks to see whether the destination application exists.
-If the destination check fails because the app name that you provided does not exist in your project, the `subscription cos create` command returns an error.
-If you want to create a subscription without first creating the application, use the `--force` option.
-By using the `--force` option, the command bypasses the destination check.
-Note that the `Ready` field of the subscription shows false until the destination app is created.
-Then, the subscription moves to a `Ready: true` state automatically.

-After the subscription is created, but before the `subscription cos create` command reports any results, the `subscription cos create` command repeatedly polls the subscription for its status to verify its readiness.
-This continuous polling for status lasts for 15 seconds by default before it times out.
-If the subscription status returns as `Ready:true`, it reports success, otherwise it reports an error.
-You can change the amount of time that the `subscription ping create` command waits before it times out by using the `--wait-timeout` option.
-You can also bypass the status polling by setting the `--no-wait` option to `false`.

 ## Set up the {{site.data.keyword.cos_full_notm}} event producer
 {: #setup-cosevent-producer}